pradsy90/datacom-labs/Subnetting/Subnetting.md

 --------------------------
 By the end of this lesson, you will be able to:

-1. Determine the subnet mask.
+1. Determine the subnet mask that the servers you set up in EC2 are being assigned.
-2. Change the subnet for a deployed instance
+2. Change the subnet for a deployed instance for what you want it to be.
 3. Explain how subnetting effects the ability of computers on a network to communicate.

 It is really, really important that you watch the videos this week to see the visuals of what is going on inside of AWS.
 I am not providing pictures here as I really need you to watch the videos to get oriented with the lab.